Gushel-Mukai varieties: Periods of Gushel--Mukai varieties

 The primitive cohomology gives rise to a period map

-where $\cD$ is the period domain already mentioned in Section~\ref{se41} and which will be defined in Section~\ref{se45} (strictly speaking, this map is only defined on the complement of the hypersurface~$\Delta$ defined in~\eqref{defd} but O'Grady showed that it extends over~$\Delta$).\ By Verbitsky's global Torelli Theorem and Markman's monodromy results, {\em the map $\wp$ is an open embedding.}
+where $\cD$ is the period domain already mentioned in Section~\ref{se41} and which will be defined in Section~\ref{se45} (strictly speaking, this map is only defined on the complement of the hypersurface~$\Delta$ defined in~\eqref{defd}---where $\tY_A $ is smooth---but O'Grady showed in \cite{og4} that it extends over~$\Delta$).\ By Verbitsky's global Torelli Theorem and Markman's monodromy results, and \cite[Section~5.7]{og4}, {\em the map $\wp$ is an open embedding.}